solcese/ieor4501Project/README.md

 # ieor4501Project

-## Test
+## Group Members :

-1. S
-2. B
-Group memebers : 1.
-Shawn Olcese \n
+1. Shawn Olcese
 2. Kourosh Fathi

+This repository contians two .ipynb files named Top10 and Parking which contain various anayses on a dataset taken from 311 calls in NYC.